-View the original article at: http://www.countryweekly.com/vault/jimi%E2%80%99s-journey
+View the original article at: http://www.countryweekly.com/magazine/vault/little-big-town-profile-jimi-westbrook-2007

 To commemorate the Nov.
 6 release of Little Big Town’s new A Place to Land album, Country Weekly is focusing on one member of the platinum group in each of four consecutive issues.
 The Oct.
 22 issue features our profile of Jimi Westbrook, and in the issues to come we’ll check in on Kimberly Roads Schlapman, Phillip Sweet and Jimi’s wife, Karen Fairchild.
 Here are a few exclusive online-only excerpts from our talk with Jimi.

-We said, “Let’s not overthink this thing.
-Let’s just try to make music that moves us.”
+“We said, ‘Let’s not overthink this thing.
+Let’s just try to make music that moves us.’
 That’s what it comes down to.
 We have to make sure it moves us first.
 You’ve just got to do what you love and let the rest work itself out.
 Hopefully in your creative life you always continue to grow and step out and do some new things, and that’s what we’re trying to do.
-But you’ll know it’s us, hopefully.
+But you’ll know it’s us, hopefully.”

 “It’s cool for people to be finally discovering the music—and of course live, they’re singing a lot of the songs back to you.
 That’s the most fun part of it to me.
 That’s what my dream was made up of: doing something that somebody else liked and could identify with.

-There’s a big core group of people that have been with us for a long time.
+“There’s a big core group of people that have been with us for a long time.
 They’re so supportive, and we just don’t ever take that for granted.
-Through many lean years, they still followed us.
+Through many lean years, they still followed us.”

-I don’t think I ever thought about it in those terms.
+“I don’t think I ever thought about it in those terms.
 I just knew I wanted to do something in music and be a part of something.
 I’ve always been drawn to the group thing.
-I just like being around groups of people anyway.
+I just like being around groups of people anyway.”

 “Like any friend you have that you go through those things with, you just get closer and closer.
 It’s great.
 I just love that.
 That’s special.
 These are people I want to be in my life all the time, to always be interacting with each other’s lives, doing stuff together, hanging out.

 “We just try to keep some privacy, because you do live in front of people so much that sometimes you just want to save things for yourself.
 You want to enjoy it, and not have to talk about it all the time, and just keep it special.

-That’s not happening!
-[Laughs] That, I don’t ever want to face.
+“That’s not happening!
+[Laughs] That, I don’t ever want to face.”

-I was 12 or 13 years old, and sang a solo in the choir at church.
+“I was 12 or 13 years old, and sang a solo in the choir at church.
 I think we did a Christmas play.
 I stepped out for the first time and sang a solo, and immediately seeing how people could be moved by that was just [great].
-I thought, “This is what I love, maybe I can do this.”
-Nothing’s ever for sure, but you feel like, “Well, it’s something I love, so I should definitely go for it and see what happens.”
+I thought, ‘This is what I love, maybe I can do this.’
+Nothing’s ever for sure, but you feel like, ‘Well, it’s something I love, so I should definitely go for it and see what happens.’”

 “But they come out on the road and see me.
 We actually do get to see a lot of our family a good bit because they’ll drive for four or five hours to see us.
 That’s the way they’ve always been—so supportive and loving.

 “When I go home, it’s mostly about family.
 I try to get in, we’ll all eat dinner together, go out together or something.
 I don’t get to get out and see a lot of other people.
 Most of the same people that I grew up knowing are still there.
-I wish I could get out and see a lot of the folks I don’t usually get to see when I go back.
-Maybe I’ll get to do that in the next couple of years.